-This Representation was filed on 25th July 2022 under Regulation 19.1 of the Maharashtra Electricity Regulatory Commission (Consumer Grievance Redressal Forum & Electricity Ombudsman) Regulations, 2020 (CGRF & EO Regulations 2020) against the Order dated 25th May 2022 passed by the Consumer Grievance Redressal Forum, MSEDCL, Vasai (the Forum).
+These Representations were filed on 1st June 2022 individually under Regulation 19.1 of the Maharashtra Electricity Regulatory Commission (Consumer Grievance Redressal Forum & Electricity

+Ombudsman) Regulations, 2020 (CGRF & EO Regulations 2020) against the Order dated 25th May 2022 passed by the Consumer Grievance Redressal Forum, MSEDCL, Vasai (the Forum).

-2. The Forum, by its Order dated 25.05.2022 has partly allowed the grievance application in Case No. 28 of 2022 with the following direction:
+2. The Forum, by its individual Order dated 25.05.2022 has partly allowed the grievance applications in Case No. 16, 17, 21 and 20 of 2022 in Rep. 99,100, 101 and 109 of 2022 respectively which are common in language, hence taken as below:-

-- "2.
+"2.
 Respondent shall grant 10 monthly installments for payment of supplementary bill without levying interest and DPC.
-If complainant defaulted in the payment of any installment along with current bill, then the facility of installment along with concession of waiver of interest and DPC will stand cancelled forthwith. - 3.
-The Interim order dated 21.03.2022 stands vacated."
+If complainant defaults in the payment of any installment along with current bill, then the facility of Installment along with concession of waiver of interest and DPC will stand cancelled forthwith."